alexfmonteiro/sparkify-postgres/README.md

 ### Prerequisites

-The solution was built using Python 3.9.2 and the following package versions:
+The solution was built using Python 3.6.3 and the following package versions are required:
+ - **pandas==1.1.5**
- - sqlalchemy==1.3.23
+ - SQLAlchemy==1.1.13
- - pandas==1.2.3
+ - sqlalchemy-schemadisplay==1.3

+For the complete package list used to build and run this application, please refer to the file **requirements-env.txt***

 ### ETL Pipelines